William H. Gates Hall

-In 2001, the University of Washington Law School, the Washington State Bar Association and the Asian Bar Association of Washington successfully petitioned the Washington State Supreme Court for Mr. Yamashita's posthumous admission to the Washington Bar.
-As part of the general celebration of the righting of this wrong, Mr. Yamashita's grandchildren and great grandchildren donated $65,000 to endow a University of Washington Law School scholarship in international law and human rights.
+In 2001, the University of Washington Law School, the Washington State Bar Association and the Asian Bar Association of Washington successfully petitioned the Washington Supreme Court for Mr. Yamashita's posthumous admission to the Washington Bar.
+As part of the general celebration of the righting of this wrong, Mr. Yamashita's grandchildren and great grandchildren donated $65,000 to endow a University of Washington School of Law scholarship in international law and human rights.

 The statue is a gift of Professor Akio Takamori, the artist.
 Professor Takamori is a distinguished member of the University of Washington Art School faculty.
 He was trained in Japan and later in Missouri and New York.
 He works in porcelain; his artistry is a blend of eastern and western influences.
 Using black lines reminiscent of Japanese woodblock prints, Takamori's work shows an intense interest in the expression of the human form.
-His work can be found in public collections in the US and around the world.
+His work can be found in public collections in the U.S. and around the world.